 The Flood are a parasitic life form in the Halo universe, which serves as the main threat throughout the series.
 It has no known origin, though it is rumored to be extragalactic.

 A Forerunner commander who is the husband of the Librarian.
-He was commander during the Forerunner-Flood War.
-At the end of the Forerunner-Flood War, he created the Composer to digitize organisms without infection.
+He was commander during the Human-Forerunner War and the Forerunner-Flood War.
+At the end of the Forerunner-Flood War and driven mad by Gravemind, he created the Composer to digitize organisms without infection.
 He let his Prometheans become synthetic but the Flood kept on defeating them.
-He blamed humans and digitized them.
+He blamed humans and digitized them at Omega Halo.
 The Librarian sent him to Requiem and told the Prometheans to prevent him from waking up.

 - Jacob Keyes Jacob Keyes captained the Pillar of Autumn, a heavily modified cruiser whose original goal was to help the Spartans in disabling and then securing a Covenant warship.
 However, due to the attack on the Planet Reach before the mission began, he was forced to abandon his original mission.
 Even though he put up an impressive fight, he had to retreat and this lead to the events of the first Halo.
 Once he steered his ship to a crash landing on the planet's surface he was captured by the Covenant and help aboard a cruiser until he was rescued by the Master chief and a handful of Marines.
 He set about trying to organize the defenses of his ragtag group of soldiers who were still alive and to that part he set about to capture what he thought was a Covenant weapons depot; which in reality was actually a flood containment shelter.
 After he accidentally unleashed this nightmare, he was consumed by the flood and began to mutate into a Gravemind.
 He was killed when Master Chief punched through his skull to retrieve the neural implants.